User permissions for workflows

 Managing service users

 Currently, no user interface is available to create or delete a service user.
 To do that, use the User management endpoint of the Dynatrace Account Management API.
 You'll require an OAUTH client for a user who possesses the required permissions to issue the requests.
-For more information, see Authentication in account management API.
+For more information, see OAuth clients.

 Create a service user.